 If this scenario sounds familiar, you wouldn’t be the first person to get a migraine headache and a sinus headache confused.
 The two types of headaches have a lot in common.

-Cove medical advisor, Philip Bain likes to bring up a landmark study called the American Migraine Study II.
-This study concluded many people who thought that they had sinus headache were actually diagnosed with migraine.
+This study concluded many people who thought that they had sinusitus (a.k.a. sinus infection) were actually diagnosed with migraine.
 When patients thought that their headache was sinus related, the overwhelming majority had a migraine.
 Interestingly, in that same study, when primary care physicians thought that they had sinus headaches, again the majority had a migraine.
 This emphasizes just how common it is for migraines to be misdiagnosed as sinus headaches, even by doctors.

 Despite what OTC sinus product makers tout, “true” sinus headaches are actually quite rare.
 Migraine and sinus headaches are associated with pain over the forehead and/or cheekbones.
 They both often are associated with swelling of the nasal membranes.
 That is why patients (and even doctors) may confuse the two.
 However, there are many differences between sinus and migraine headaches.